 The Master's programme in Construction Management and Engineering (CME) covers two academic years.
 An academic year is divided into four quarters with a schedule of ten weeks each.
 Holidays and teaching weeks are marked in the academic calendar of the UT.
 The study load for a quarter is 15 European Credits (EC).

-The curriculum of the Construction Management and Engineering master’s programme consists of 120 EC.
-Before you start with your master, you will choose a profile.
+The curriculum of the Construction Management and Engineering Master’s programme consists of 120 EC.
+Before you start with your Master’s, you will choose a profile.
 A profile consists of: